publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch15A/m__us_usc_t16_s932.md

     (b)

-        (1) Except as provided in paragraph (2), the term of office of Commissioners appointed under subsection (a)(1)(B) of this section is 6 years.
+        (1) Except as provided in paragraph (2), the term of office of Commissioners appointed under subsection (a)(1)(B) is 6 years.

-        (2) Of the Commissioners first appointed under subsection (a)(1)(B) of this section after November 14, 1986, 1 shall be appointed for a term of 2 years, 1 shall be appointed for a term of 4 years, and 1 shall be appointed for a term of 6 years.
+        (2) Of the Commissioners first appointed under subsection (a)(1)(B) after November 14, 1986, 1 shall be appointed for a term of 2 years, 1 shall be appointed for a term of 4 years, and 1 shall be appointed for a term of 6 years.

-        (3) Whenever a vacancy occurs among Commissioners appointed under subsection (a)(1)(B) of this section, the President shall appoint an individual to fill that vacancy for the remainder of the applicable term.
+        (3) Whenever a vacancy occurs among Commissioners appointed under subsection (a)(1)(B), the President shall appoint an individual to fill that vacancy for the remainder of the applicable term.

 ([June 4, 1956, ch.
 358, § 3][/us/act/1956-06-04/ch358/s3], [70 Stat.
 242][/us/stat/70/242]; [Pub.
 L. 99–659, title IV, § 405(a)][/us/pl/99/659/s405/a], Nov.
 14, 1986, [100 Stat.
 3737][/us/stat/100/3737]; [Pub.
 L. 106–562, title III, § 301][/us/pl/106/562/s301], Dec.
 23, 2000, [114 Stat.
 2806][/us/stat/114/2806].)